Norm-resolvent convergence for Neumann Laplacians on manifolds thinning to graphs: Norm-resolvent asymptotics

 where $A^E_{\Port-\P B(z)\P,\P},$ for any fixed $z,$ is the operator in $L^2(Q_E)$ defined by Proposition \ref{prop:operator} relative to the triple $(\mathcal H, \Pi_E, \Lambda^E)$, where the term ``triple" is understood in the sense of \cite{Ryzh_spec}.
 This operator is maximal anti-dissipative for $z\in\mathbb C_+$ and maximal dissipative for $z\in \mathbb C_-,$ see \cite{Strauss}.

 \end{theorem}

 The \emph{proof} of the theorem follows immediately from Theorem \ref{thm:NRA}, see \cite[Theorem 3.6]{ChEK} together with the observation that

-The next step of our argument is to introduce the truncated\footnote{In what follows we consistently supply the (finite-dimensional) ``truncated'' spaces and operators pertaining to them by the breve overscript.} (reduced) boundary space $\breve{\mathcal H}$ in order to make all the ingredients of our setup finite-dimensional.
+The next step of our argument is to introduce the truncated\footnote{In what follows we consistently supply the (finite-dimensional) ``truncated'' spaces and operators pertaining to them by the breve overscript.} (reduced) boundary space $\breve{\mathcal H}$ in order to make all the ingredients finite-dimensional.